 remnants of this older wall.

 The easiest way to get your bearings is by going to the port.
-Many of the hotels are in the new town just across from the central market on Hatzimichali Gianhari and if you are staying outside of Chania and are coming to the city by car and bus chances are this is where you are going to end
+Many of the hotels are in the new town just across from the central market on Hatzimichali Gianhari and if you are staying outside of Chania and are coming to the city by car and bus chances are this is where you are

 up.
 If you walk two blocks west from the City Market you will turn right on Halidon Street which will take you past the Pelekanaki Bookshop, the Archaeological Museum, the Cathedral of the Trimartyei, past lots of interesting shops and right to Venizelos Square with its fountain surrounded by cafes including a Starbucks.
 You are at the entrance to the main harbor.
 For those who have been to a lot of Greek islands just imagine Old Chania as a cross between Mykonos and Hydra without